yandex-cloud/docs/en/_tutorials/dataplatform/fetch-data-from-rabbitmq.md

    1. Specify in `clickhouse-cluster-and-vm-for-rabbitmq.tf`:

       * Username and password that will be used to access a {{ mch-name }} cluster.
-      * ID of the public [image](../../compute/operations/images-with-pre-installed-software/get-list) based on Ubuntu without GPU for a virtual machine.
+      * ID of the public {% if audience != "internal" %}[image](../../compute/operations/images-with-pre-installed-software/get-list){% else %}image{% endif %} based on Ubuntu without GPU for a virtual machine.
 For example, `fd879gb88170to70d38a` for Ubuntu 20.04 LTS.
-      * Username and path to the file with a [public key](../../compute/operations/vm-connect/ssh.md#creating-ssh-keys) that will be used to access the virtual machine.
+      * Username and path to the file with a {% if audience != "internal" %}[public key](../../compute/operations/vm-connect/ssh.md#creating-ssh-keys){% else %}public key{% endif %} that will be used to access the virtual machine.
 By default, the specified username is ignored in the image used.
 Instead, a user with the `ubuntu` username is created.
 Use it to connect to the instance.

    1. Run the command `terraform init` in the directory with the configuration file.
 This command initializes the providers specified in the configuration files and lets you work with the provider resources and data sources.